Protesters scuffle with police at Hong Kong airport

-HONG KONG (Reuters) - Hong Kong’s Airport Authority said on Tuesday operations at the city’s international airport had been “seriously disrupted” by a public assembly, as riot police moved in and used pepper spray against protesters amid some clashes in the evening.
+HONG KONG, Aug 13 (Reuters) - Hong Kong’s Airport Authority said on Tuesday operations at the city’s international airport had been “seriously disrupted” by a public assembly, as riot police moved in and used pepper spray against protesters amid some clashes in the evening.

 The Airport Authority said in a statement that a public assembly had blocked passageways to the airport’s restricted area, blocking passengers from proceeding to immigration.